palladog/python-menu-function/README.md

 ```
 The answer was nested dictionaries!
 By creating a menu dictionary, with one nested dictionary per menu option, I could store:
-* The menu option index (as the name of the nested dictionary)
+* The menu option param (as the name of the nested dictionary)
 * The label (to be printed to the user with the other menu options)
 * The name of the function to be called (if the user chooses that menu option)